akazachk/vpc/README.md

 ## Execution

-In more detail, you run the code with:
+In more detail, to run the code, a basic call will look like:

 ```
 [Debug or Release]/vpc -f filename -d num_disj_terms